 Wherever children are caught in emergencies, UNICEF works to uphold their fundamental rights to protection, health care and education.
 We can get supplies to children within 48 hours.

-UNICEF has been working in Europe for more than 75 years and we continue to stay and protect children, no matter what.
-Our teams are working day and night to supply safe water and prepositioning health, hygiene and emergency education supplies to children and families in Ukraine.
+UNICEF has been working for more than 77 years and we continue to stay and protect children, no matter what.
+Our teams are working day and night to supply safe water and prepositioning health, hygiene, education and emergency supplies to children and families worldwide.

 *The United Nations Relief and Rehabilitation Administration (UNRRA) was created in 1943 to assist with relief operations and global recovery from the devastation of World War II.
 Focusing primarily on Europe and China, it finally closed in 1949 as its mandate was subsumed in the long-term development work of other United Nations agencies.
 UNRRA's work for children was taken over by UNICEF, created on 11 December 1946.

 Stay up-to-date on UNICEF's work in Australia and around the world

 This is what climate change looks like around the world